-A Build happens when a recipient community and Friendly Water for the World enter an agreement to start a program together.
+A Build is an agreement between a recipient community and Friendly Water for the World to start one or more programs together.
 This would usually happen following the Engage step of the Community Investment process.
 During Engage, the main stakeholders and partners introduce themselves, their strengths, abilities, and desires.
 They then join together to create an agreement based on a shared vision for a long-term relationship and one or more development programs.
 We call these Builds because they are more than just locations and communities.
 They represent a collaboration to try and achieve something together.

 All Builds are organized around a Build Center – usually an office in the community.
 The Center is a geographic hub usually with a 150 kilometer circumference.
 At this size we can both reach all possible Builds in the area and share information and resources between the Builds and their respective programs.
 The Build Center is staffed by at least one Friendly Water for the World representative.
 Through it we provide local management, program information, and a base to scale our work.